prepare.blog

 Realistic Capacity Estimates

-• One-bedroom apartment (600–800 sq ft): 2-week supply for 2 adults using the same zones plus a dedicated hallway closet — roughly 35–45 cubic feet.
+• One-bedroom apartment (600–800 sq ft): Two-week supply for two adults using the same zones plus a dedicated hallway closet — roughly 35–45 cubic feet.

-The key constraint in apartments isn’t usually total space — it’s weight.
+Here’s the constraint most people miss in apartments: weight.
 A full 7-gallon water jug weighs about 58 lbs.
 Don’t store all your water on upper floors.
-Distribute it: some in the kitchen, some in a ground-floor closet or storage unit if available.
+Distribute it — some in the kitchen, some in a ground-floor closet or storage unit if available.

-“Cool, dry, and dark” is the standard advice, but I’ve found that most people don’t know what those numbers actually look like — or how to achieve them.
+“Cool, dry, and dark” is the standard advice.
+But I’ve found that most people don’t know what those numbers actually look like — or how to hit them.

-Ideal storage conditions: 50–70°F, below 60% relative humidity, no direct sunlight.
 Temperature swings — not just high temperatures — accelerate food degradation.
 A garage that’s 45°F at night and 90°F in the afternoon is worse for your supplies than a consistent 75°F closet.
+That’s a distinction most guides skip.

 Monitoring is cheap and essential.
 Place a $10–15 digital hygrometer in each storage zone and check it monthly.
 My basement in the Willamette Valley runs 65–70% relative humidity without intervention.
 A $140 dehumidifier dropped it to 48% and eliminated condensation on my storage bins within a week.
 That one purchase probably saved hundreds of dollars in supplies.